story-ai/story-ai.github.io/chemistry.md

 Unlike other online learning platforms, all of Story’s courses are personalised to match your unique way of learning.
 The technology tracks your interactions and outcomes to effectively ‘learn how you learn’ - this way we can make sure you’ve always got the right learning materials for your learning style.
 Afterall, we all learn differently.

-<br>A team of experienced, specialist teachers create our engaging GCSE courses. &nbsp;This knowledge enables them to ensure all courses fulfill the criteria set out by the Department of Education.
+<br>A CENTURY team of experienced, specialist teachers create our engaging GCSE courses. &nbsp;This knowledge enables them to ensure all courses fulfill the criteria set out by the Department of Education.